Breast Implant Removal or Replacement

 Implant Removal and Capsulectomy

-If the implants are ruptured silicone gel implants, or the implants are affected by capsular contracture, strong consideration should be given to a capsulectomy.
-The capsule is the spherical shell of scar tissue that forms over an implant once it is in the body for over 4-6 weeks.
+If the implants are ruptured silicone gel implants, you should strongly consider a capsulectomy.
+If the implants are affected by capsular contracture, the same consideration applies.
+The capsule is a spherical shell of scar tissue.
+It forms over an implant after it is in the body for over 4-6 weeks.
 Capsular contracture is when this shell of scar tissue becomes thick and hard.
 The implants may become quite uncomfortable.
 Sometimes silicone gel extrudes from the implant shell and infiltrates the capsule forming a hard calcified shell.
 In either situation, removal of the implant, implant material and capsule is recommended.

 When the entire capsule shell and implant is removed in one specimen, this is termed an en-bloc capsulectomy.
-Benefits of an en-bloc capsulectomy are that the free silicone gel inside the capsule is not allowed to contaminate the breast implant cavity.
+An important benefit of an en-bloc capsulectomy is that it prevents the free silicone gel inside the capsule.
+This gel does not contaminate the breast implant cavity.
 This free silicone gel can be sometimes difficult to completely remove.

 A partial capsulectomy, is most commonly performed.
 This involves removal of a portion of the capsule, usually the portion adhered to the breast skin flaps.
-The portion that is against the chest wall can be very tightly adhered to the chest wall periosteum and perichondrium and be more difficult and more traumatic to remove.
+The portion against the chest wall can adhere tightly to the chest wall periosteum and perichondrium.
+This makes it more difficult and traumatic to remove.

 Implant Removal, Capsulectomy and Mastopexy